-Create RAID Menu Instruction Table
+Table 8-5 Create RAID Menu Instruction Table

-Interfere Development Function Description Interface Parameters Function Description Name Please enter a volume label name less than 16 characters without containing any Name special characters.
-Please select RAID volume level.
+Interface Parameters Function Description Name Please enter a volume label name less than 16 characters without containing any special characters.
+RAID Level Please select RAID volume level.
 If no volume has been created at present, there are four volume levels of RAID0 (Stripe), RAID1 (Mirror), RAID10 (RAID0+1) and RAID5 (Parity) for selection.
-Please select volume level according to actual RAID Level requirements.
+Please select volume level according to actual requirements.
 RAID0: This RAID volume is allowed to be made on 2 or above disks.
 RAID1: This RAID volume is allowed to be made on 2 disks.
 RAID10: This RAID volume is allowed to be made on 4 disks, which is only available when disk quantity is 4 or above.
 RAID5 (Parity): This RAID volume is allowed to be made on 3 or above disks.
-Select disks to make RAID volume, press Enter, select X, and then press Enter to Select Disks return to Create RAID Volume interface.
-Total to distance in the rotal total Strip Size Please select the strip size, only RAIDO and RAID5 volumes could enable this option.
+Select Disks Select disks to make RAID volume, press Enter, select X, and then press Enter to return to Create RAID Volume interface.
+Strip Size Please select the strip size, only RAIDO and RAID5 volumes could enable this option.
 Capacity Set the volume capacity.